near-sighted/news-site/content/articles/article3/index.md

 ## Summary of various Discord channels, issues, and topics for a 24 hour period (12am-12am EST)

-:::info
+:::important update
-**Note:** We are focusing our detailing efforts just on **#dev-support** channel activity right now until more contributers join the NEAR Sighted team :person_doing_cartwheel: :person_doing_cartwheel: :person_doing_cartwheel:
+We are focusing our detailing efforts just on **#dev-support** channel activity right now until more contributors join the NEAR Sighted team :person_doing_cartwheel: :person_doing_cartwheel: :person_doing_cartwheel:
 :::

-:::info
+:::info note
-**Note:** The "Unanswered Questions" in these summaries don't mean they were _never_ answered, just not on the same date they were posted.
+The "Unanswered Questions" in these summaries don't mean they were _never_ answered, just not on the same date they were posted.
 :::